 The Saxon Parish Church of St. Andrew stands adjacent to West Dean College, which like most of the cottages in the village, is built of flint with brick quoins.

-West Dean CE Primary School is led by Mrs. Gill Moss, Headteacher.
-This very thriving local school has been awarded "Outstanding" by Ofsted and is at the heart of the community.
+West Dean CE Primary School is led by Mr Chris Williams, Headteacher.
+This very thriving local school has been awarded “Outstanding” by Ofsted and is at the heart of the community.

 West Dean College of Arts and Conservation has an international profile for conservation and arts education.
 A unique place to study, visit or stay, it is a centre of excellence, creativity and tranquillity.
 Underpinning it all is the vision of founder and Surrealist patron Edward James, connecting today’s students and visitors with a rich heritage of arts, craft and creative possibility.

 West Dean Gardens is one of the greatest restored gardens open to the public in the UK.
 The restoration of the garden to get it to its current state began after the storm of 1987.
 Since then, a bold re-development programme designed to bring the nineteenth century gardens into the twenty-first century was carried out.
 Visitors can escape to a beautifully rejuvenated historic garden rich in creative and social heritage, exploring the extensive grounds on a gentle walk or venturing further to the unique arboretum.
 Features include the 13 restored Victorian Glasshouses, the Walled Kitchen Garden of classic Victorian design, 100m-long Edwardian Pergola designed by Harold Peto, the naturalistic Spring Garden, the award-winning Sunken Garden and the orchards.